 Our various Marketing programmes are accredited by the Chartered Institute of Marketing (CIM) as part of the ‘Dual Awards’ scheme.
 This means that, on successful completion of your Marketing degree, you will be able to gain exemption from 50% of the CIM Professional Diploma exams.

 You will be taught with both academic rigour and a consistent emphasis on the practical application of what you learn to the business environment.
-The School of Management and Business has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.
+The Aberystwyth Business School has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.
 The most recent figures for the National Student Survey showed a very high satisfaction rate with the course, so you can be sure that you will receive a very high-quality learning experience.

 Our lecturers are actively engaged in academic and policy-oriented research and consulting.
 Many have a business, as well as an academic background, allowing them to inform you of the latest developments in your subject and pass on a practical awareness of the contemporary business environment.
 Our programmes are supported by visiting speakers who also bring their professional experience to the classroom.

 Teaching in the Aberystwyth Business School is underpinned by research.
 Our academic staff publish their work in leading academic journals and regularly act as consultants to a range of organisations.
 We have significant strengths in areas such as entrepreneurship, human resource management, international business and operations and supply chain management.
 In the most recent Research Excellence Framework (2014) assessment the university was placed in the top 50 institutions for research power and intensity.
 It submitted 77% of eligible staff and 95% of the university's research was of an internationally recognised standard.